rui-q-gao/lipad/scripts/README.md

 Here are the different things to play/tune around here:

+1. I've made a graph to show the frequency of discussion about abortion over the years
-1. I've made graphs of the pairwise similarity of abortion keywords throughout the years, for each pair of Libs, Cons, and NDP.
+2. I've made graphs of the pairwise similarity of abortion keywords throughout the years, for each pair of Libs, Cons, and NDP.
-2. I've made graphs of the similarity to certain keywords (contraception, murder, etc.) for each party's use of abortion keywords.
+3. I've made graphs of the similarity to certain keywords (contraception, murder, etc.) for each party's use of abortion keywords.
+4. I've made a quick analysis of the 6 existing models to examine whether or not similarity between core words has a large variance.

 ## Sandbox - sandbox.ipynb